 Thankyou to parents/carers in Nursery, Reception, Year 1 and Year 2 who returned transition questionnaires.
 The comments were very positive and all comments will help us to refine procedures for transition for next year.

-These are some of the positive parent/carer comments we received from our Autumn 2016 questionnaire.
+These are some of the positive parent/carer comments we have received from our parent questionnaires.

 Information passed on about future dates and activities.
 Child's knowledge of what he is learning and can explain in detail.
 Option now to have dinners on that particular day.
 Encouraging independence by going into school on own.